 Building a Custom Home: Doing First Things First

 Custom homes are the ultimate in home ownership.
 Like a glove with a perfect fit, everything is exactly what you want and where you want it.
 But the process itself can be overwhelming without the right information.
+Building your new custom home is a process that must be followed with core attention to specific details.
+It’s good that whether in the preconstruction phase, construction phase, or post-construction phase, at a good company like Luka Builders, they are right beside you at each step of the way!
 What comes first?
 Locate land?
-Find a builder?
+Find a houston contracting company?
 Select an architect?
 The more you understand the home building process, the more successful it will be.

 The very first thing is to determine whether or not building a home is even a process for which you, your family and your personality types are suited—and this, too, requires a bit of homework.
 To start, spend time listing the pros and cons of building versus buying a home.
 Buying a house that’s already built may mean settling for floor plans, designs and other options that may not be to your exact specifications.
 But the process is not fraught with countless decisions, unexpected costs, meetings and time delays.
 In his book Building a Quality Custom Home, local builder Phil Welling of Premier Design Custom Built Homes, Inc. writes, “…many families have been stretched and stressed because the timing wasn’t right or they weren’t the right profile of person to be building a custom home.”
 The process of building a custom home does not suit everyone’s life stage, temperament or timing.